> Baking on Mainnet

 • a low-latency, reliable broadband internet connection.

-Installation
+Installation (All-in-one)

-Download and copy tezbake
+Download and install tezbake

 To begin, run the script below, which will download the latest version of TezBake and copy it to your /usr/sbin directory.
 This script works with both x86_64 and arm64 architectures.

-wget -q https://github.com/tez-capital/tezbake/raw/main/install.sh -O /tmp/install.sh && sudo sh /tmp/install.sh
+wget -q https://bake.tez.capital/install -O /tmp/install.sh && sudo sh /tmp/install.sh

 # you may be prompted for sudo password

-tezbake setup -a
+tezbake setup --with-dal

 # you may be prompted for sudo password